Weed, whiskey, Tesla and a flamethrower: Elon Musk meets Joe Rogan

 "It's like a cup of coffee in reverse," he added.

-Musk already alarmed some Tesla investors by admitting in an interview last month with The New York Times that he takes the drug Ambien because he has difficulty sleeping.
+Musk already alarmed some Tesla investors by admitting in an emotional interview last month with The New York Times that he takes the prescription drug Ambien because he has difficulty sleeping.

 He has denied was smoking weed when he sent his now infamous tweet on August 7 claiming he had secured funding to take Tesla private.

-Future transportation: Flying cars won't 'make your neighbors happy'
+Transportation: Flying cars won't 'make your neighbors happy'

 The interview touched on one of Musk's favorite themes: ways to revolutionize transportation.